LLC Formation in Texas

 Routine documentary maintenance should continue after the LLC’s initial formation stage.
 Annual meetings of members should review and ratify the preceding year’s actions, recognize unusual events or circumstances, and elect managers for the coming year.
 It is also a good idea to hold special meetings to approve major decisions such as the purchase or sale of an asset, the making of a loan to the company, or acceptance of new members and the associated realignment of percentage interests.

 LLC maintenance extends beyond meetings and documentation.
 Unless the company pays its state and federal taxes, maintains a bank account, conducts regular meetings, keeps records, and the like, then in the event of a lawsuit alleging fraud, a plaintiff may claim that the LLC is not a real company—and therefore the plaintiff should be allowed to proceed directly against the member-owners personally.
-Needless to say, this could be a disaster and defeats the purpose of forming an LLC in the first place.
+This argument runs up against Business Organizations Code Section 21.223(a)(3) which expressly eliminates the failure to observe corporate formalities as a basis for piercing,

-Unless one has personally guaranteed indebtedness of the company or engaged in actual fraud, veil-piercing allegations should not be brought in Texas—yet plaintiffs’ lawyers commonly do it anyway.
-One of the best ways to be prepared is with thorough LLC documentation.
+Unless one has personally guaranteed indebtedness of the company or engaged in actual fraud, veil-piercing allegations should not even be brought in a Texas court.
+Tryco Enterprises, Inc. v.
+Robinson, 390 S.W.3d 497 (Tex.App.—Houston [1st Dist.]
+2012, pet. dism’d).
+As a practical matter, plaintiffs’ lawyers make veil piercing allegations anyway.
+One of the best ways to be prepared for this is with thorough LLC documentation.
+This often shuts down any talk of piercing the veil.

 Texas Franchise Tax Returns